Hans Knoll: Biography

 The Knolls determined that, although they were focused on modern design, they would also abide by the values of the Bauhaus: design excellence, technological innovation and mass production.
 They paid royalties to their designers based on how well the designer's furniture sold, a practice that was innovative at the time.
 In this way, they were able to attract the design services of Harry Bertoia and Eliel Saarinen.
 Knoll Associates also acquired the rights to the Barcelona chair designed by Ludwig Mies van der Rohe.

 In 1945, Knoll launched its Knoll Planning Unit under Florence's direction.
 She also launched a textiles division in 1947.

 Knoll moved the firm's headquarters to Pennsylvania in 1950, believing that he would be able to find talented craftsmen among the region's large German population.

-Knoll's sales force included Irving Blum, who was soon to become Andy Warhol's dealer for the groundbreaking Campbell's Soup Can show at the Ferus Gallery in Los Angeles in 1962.
+Knoll's sales force included Irving Blum.
+Blum who in 1955 had just gotten out of the Air Force, met Knoll while at lunch with a friend on New York.
+Knoll invited him to see his showroom and then offered him a job, stating: "...work for me, and if you stay for a year then I’ll give you a bonus, and then you’re free to do whatever you like after that.
+But it’s a way to ground yourself.”
+In an interview with Peter Brant, Blum described Knoll as the driving force behind the company and once he had passed away the romance of working there was gone.
+Blum decided to make a change to go to California where he bought into the Ferus Gallery.
+In 1961 Blum met Andy Warhol and soon became Andy Warhol's dealer for the groundbreaking Campbell's Soup Can show at the Ferus Gallery in Los Angeles in 1962.

+May 8, 2014, marked the centennial of Hans Knoll's birthday.
+Eero Saarinen, well known Knoll designer and celebrated architect wrote of his longtime collaborator and champion: "Hans Knoll has made a great and lasting contribution to the cultural world.
+No one man has done so much to change the interiors of our buildings."
+With his employees he interacted in a personal, human way.
+With his designers he generously offered his own creative ideas encouraging them to try new things.
+Saarinen went on to say that Knoll "always freely gave credit to his designers, yet he – who played a big part in their work – never took any credit himself."

-Knoll had his Porsche sent to Cuba for a business trip, and died in a car crash with a runaway truck in 1955 at the age of 41.
+Knoll had his Porsche sent to Cuba for a business trip, and died in Matanzas in a car crash with a runaway truck in 1955 at the age of 41.
 He was survived by his widow Florence who became president of their company and his two children from an earlier marriage, Peter Knoll and Maria (Maja) Knoll.